anassawalha95/reading-notes-2/Class 06.md

    1. Select an individual element node use

         1. getElementByld(): Uses the value of an element's id attribute

-       2. querySe1ector(): Uses a CSS selector, and returns the first matching element.
+        2. querySelector(): Uses a CSS selector, and returns the first matching element.

+   2. Select Multiple Elements (Node list):

+       1. getElementsByClassName(): Selects all elements that have a specific value for their class attribute.

+       2. getElementsByTagName(): Selects all elements that have the specified tag name .

+       3. querySelectorAll(): Uses a CSS selector to select all matching elements.

+   3. Traversing Between Element Nodes:

+       1. parentNode: Selects the parent of the current element node (which will return just one element).

+       2. previous Sibling / nextSibling: Selects the previous or next sibling from the DOM tree.

+       3. firstChild / lastChild: Select the first or last child of the current element.

+* **Work With Elements:**

+  1. Access/ Update Text Nodes

+      1. nodeValue: This property lets you access or update contents of a text node.

+      2. innerHTML: The text node does not include text inside any child elements.
+This property allows access to child elements and text content

+      3. textContent: Same as innerHtml

+      4. create Element(), createTextNode(), appendChild() / removeChild(): Several methods let you create new nodes, add nodes to a tree, and remove nodes from a tree.
+This is called DOM manipulation.

+      5. className /id: Lets you get or update the value of the class and id attributes

+      6. hasAttribute(), getAttribute(), setAttribute(), removeAttribute(): The first checks if an attribute exists.
+The second gets its value.
+The third updates the value.
+The fourth removes an attribute.